ulipese/ulipese/README.md

 ### 💻 About me
 <p>
-Hello, my name is Felipe Sousa, I'm 16 years old, and I'm studying web development.
+Hello, my name is Felipe Sousa, and I'm studying web development.
 I have knowledge with HTML, CSS, a bit of JavaScript, Sass (.scss), git, Node (express) and MongoDB.
 </p>